More cases of diphtheria recorded among asylum seekers

 Any asylum seekers who may have the infection but are already in hotels would be told to isolate in their rooms while they are treated.

-Home Secretary Suella Braverman faced criticism about overcrowding and outbreaks of disease at Manston, and the Home Office said a man held there may have died from a diphtheria infection.
+Home Secretary Suella Braverman faced criticism about overcrowding and outbreaks of disease at Manston amid concerns a man held there may have died from a diphtheria infection.

 The latest UKHSA data sets out how many cases were reported each month since the start of the year, with a weekly break down from October onwards.